the-eco-foundation/eco-routes/README.md

 ### Intent Proving

 Intent proving lives on the `Prover`, which is on the source chain. `Provers` are the parties that should be interacting with the Prover contract, but the `IntentSource` does read state from it.
-At the outset, Eco will run a proving service that manages this step for all intents.

 See the readme in the contracts directory for a detailed API documentation.

+## Future Work
+We are working on services for the proving and solving functionalities to make crosschain transactions even simpler.
+We also intend to build out support for additional chains.

 ## Usage